publishpress/PublishPress-Planner/readme.txt

 *Fixed:*

-* Fixed thge pt-BR translations
+* Fixed the pt-BR translations
 * Fixed datetime format in metadata fields for non-english languages
 * Fixed the metadata editing on the calendar
 * Fixed PHP warning after save options